nins-k/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ```

 Using these two helper methods, the under-represented classes have been augmented with new images.
+The method **augment_data()** is responsible for identifying the classes that need to be augmented and how many images need to be created for each class.
+It will accordingly generate new images .

 * The classes with less than 1000 images are identified.
 * For each such class, an image from that class is selected at random.
 * Using this image, 5 new images (brightness and rotation modified) are created.